QuakeMigrate/QuakeMigrate/docs/installation.rst

 scikit-fmm
 ##########
 scikit-fmm is a 3rd-party package which implements the fast-marching method.
-We specify the version ``2019.1.30`` as  It can be installed using:
+We specify the version ``2019.1.30`` as previous versions did not catch a potential numerical instability which may lead to unphysical traveltimes.
+It can be installed using:

 .. code-block:: bash